-Field solutions (about 20% of sales) get used right where the name suggests - out in the field.
+Field solutions (about a fifth of sales) get used right where the name suggests - out in the field.
 Trimble markets such products to the agricultural and geographic information system (GIS) sectors.
 Agricultural offerings include systems that provide navigation guidance for farm equipment.
 It also sells handheld data collection units designed to work with GIS databases.
 Utility companies use such systems to gather information about transmission poles and have the data automatically stored.

 Advanced Devices (about 6% of sales) encompasses Applanix (mobile mapping), embedded technologies (boards, modules, chipsets, licenses), military and advanced systems (aircraft navigation), timing and synchronization, Trimble Outdoors (GPS-enabled cell phones) businesses, and ThingMagic (UHF and radio frequency identification (RFID) reader modules and services).
 Most of these products are hardware focused and are typically marketed to OEMs, system integrators, or service providers.

 Trimble has principal facilities in Canada, China, India, New Zealand, a handful of European countries, in addition to its North American locations.
 The US is its largest single market, accounting for 48% of sales in 2013.
 Customers in Europe made up another quarter of sales, while Asia followed with 14%.

 Sales and Marketing